London Gryphons

-London Gryphons is a Canadian women's soccer team, founded in 2004.
-The team is a member of the USL W-League, the second tier of women's soccer in the United States and Canada.
-The team plays its home games at North London Stadium in the city of London, Ontario.
-The club's colours are navy blue, white and red.
+London Gryphons was a Canadian women's soccer team, founded in 2004.
+The team was a member of the USL W-League, the second tier of women's soccer in the United States and Canada.
+The team played its home games at North London Stadium in the city of London, Ontario.
+The club's colours were navy blue, white and red.

 For 2010 season the team played in the Midwest Division of the Central Conference.
 For 2011 season, London Gryphons returns in the Great Lakes Division of the Central Conference and play against teams from Laval, Hamilton, Quebec, Ottawa, Rochester and Toronto.

+In 2015 the London Gryphons dissolved, citing high costs and low revenues.

 Players

 The following former players have played at the senior international and/or professional level: